 We're looking at astragalus, codonopsis, white atractylodes, poria mushroom, and the medicinal mushrooms in general.
 These kind of Qi tonics are some suggestions to move your focus from Jing to Qi tonics (if you're no longer feeling that big bang from the Jing herbs).
-Excitingly, we now offer a signature QI blend, which is jam packed of these beautiful Qi herbs.
+Check out Qi blend which is jam packed of these beautiful Qi herbs.

 The Qi tonics are going to be working on your Lungs and your Spleen.
-The Qi energy that we're talking about especially that we're tonifying with the Qi tonics is that daily Qi, that Qi that we're harvesting through the fermentation of the food from a nice nourishing diet (that's appropriate to our constitution) and our ability to digest and also, then mixing that with the Qi that we're extracting from the air that we're breathing, hopefully nice deep breaths, nice strong Lungs.
+The Qi energy that we're talking about especially that we're tonifying with the Qi tonics is that daily Qi, that Qi that we're harvesting through the fermentation of the food from a nice nourishing diet (that's appropriate to our constitution) and our ability to digest and also.
+Mixing that with the Qi we're extracting from the air we breathe.

 We're literally using our daily Qi to function, heal, and operate, and animate.

 So to wrap up, that's where you might wish to make that transition for your primary focus to be on Qi.
 It doesn't mean that when you're taking Jing herbs you can't take Qi herbs.
-It just means that your primary focus is going to be on those Jing herbs and then don't be afraid to make that transition when you instinctively feel it's time.
+It just means that your primary focus is going to be on those Jing herbs and you you don't have to be afraid to make that transition when you instinctively feel it's time.
 Qi is definitely that treasure that is correlating to humans the most.
 You know, being that bridge between the Jing and the Shen, the earth and the heavens.
-And so that's why quite often Taoists would consistently use these primary Qi tonics like astragalus, so possibly that may be where you're at getting further into medicinal mushrooms, like the turkey tail, like the poria as well as those others, codonopsis, white atractylodes and astragalus.
 Seeing if this fits for you now that you've gone through that transmutation of your lifestyle where you're cultivating Jing, not leaking it and you're ready to experience what it's like to feel that subtlety of cultivating Qi.